> Home-Selling Checklist: Important Steps at Every Stage of the Process

 Ask for feedback

-Part 3: Steps to ensure a seamless sale
+Home-selling checklist, part 3: steps to ensure a seamless sale

 Tackle punch-list repairs after the home inspection

-Whether you tackled known, deferred maintenance before listing or not, there’s a chance that some repairs come up during the inspection.
+Whether or not you tackled deferred maintenance before listing your home, there’s a chance that some repairs will come up during the inspection.
 No need to fret!
-Inspection repairs are generally not dealbreakers.
+Inspection repairs generally aren’t dealbreakers.
 Oftentimes, you can tackle the repairs before closing or offer buyer credits so that the buyers feel comfortable tackling the repairs post-close.
 If you choose to work on the punch-list repairs, Curbio can take care of them quickly (with same-day estimates and immediate availability) to prevent any delays to closing.

 Before the buyer does their last walkthrough of your home: